Helpful Hints

 Pads

 Sometimes we like to use a fabric pad with our tiny babies, which serves to both soak up fluid and provide more stability behind the baby to make holding easier.
-Fabric scraps work wonderfully for this purpose.
-Ideally, a pad will include a piece of batting in the middle.
-If you don’t have batting on hand, you can also fold a piece of fabric several times until it is as thick as a piece of batting.
-I like to sew a line down the center of the pad to keep the batting from bunching up.
+Fabric scraps work wonderfully for this purpose, with flannel being the best material due to its absorbancy.
+Ideally, a pad will include a piece of batting or a cut-to-size chug pad in the middle.
+If you don’t have either of those on hand, you can also fold a piece of fabric several times until it is as thick as a piece of batting.
+Sew a line down the center of the pad to keep the batting from bunching up.
 If you have a serger, a quick run around the edges finishes it off nicely.
 If you are making a full packet, it’s nice to include a pad, particularly for the x-small size.
+Pad sizes don’t need to be exact, especially if you’re working with scraps.
+See the Kimono Gown pattern page for pad sizing to match gowns.

 Fabric Yardage

-I have found that 1 yard of fabric will yield 1 blanket and 2 small gowns, or 1 blanket, 1 md/lg gown and a pad.
-I often buy 1 yard of two coordinating fabrics so that my blankets will have two sides to choose from.
-I then end up with gowns in two different fabrics, which can be used with whichever side of the blanket it coordinates with.
+We have found that 1 yard of fabric will yield 1 blanket and 2 small gowns, or 1 blanket, 1 md/lg gown and a pad.
+You might consider buying 1 yard of two coordinating fabrics so that the blankets will have two sides to choose from.
+You then end up with gowns in two different fabrics, which can be used with whichever side of the blanket it coordinates with.